 The constellations have served many purposes for several ancient civilizations over the millennia.
 As far back as the construction of the pyramids and the Sphinx in Egypt, they used stars to align the structures.
 The Sphinx, for example, was aligned with the constellation Leo, causing some to theorize that the original head was actually a lion’s.
 And the three large pyramids of Giza are perfectly aligned to the belt of the hunter Orion constellation.

 Once people began to explore all corners of the globe, the stars became an even more important tool in navigating the seas.
-Sailors could keep the course on long journies by using the stars and constellations were a big part in being able to recognize their position.
+Sailors could keep the course on long journies by using the stars and stellar scopes to follow the constellations.
+With these clusters, they were able to recognize their position much easier.
 This practice also helped the first space travelers when the Apollo missions flew to the moon.

 Where on the planet are you?